 6) promote skills that reduce harm, neglect, cruelty, exploitation and suffering in human society; advance animal welfare; promote understanding of climate change, environmental issues and empower people to live sustainably, conserve heritage plants, ecosystems, water, soil and clean air.

-Environmental protection: the charity will promote understanding of climate change and environmental issues and empower people to live sustainably, conserve heritage plants, wildlife, habitats, ecosystems, water, soil and clean air.
-Educational activities will advance appreciation that places and landscape heritage have special meaning to communities.
-The learning programmes and eco-philosophy and eco spirituality research will support the protection of the environment, flora, fauna, biodiversity and natural history and increased climate change awareness.
+Environmental protection: we promote understanding of climate change and environmental issues and empower people to live sustainably, conserve heritage plants, wildlife, habitats, ecosystems, water, soil and clean air.
+Educational activities advance appreciation that places and landscape heritage have special meaning to communities.
+The learning programmes and eco-philosophy and eco spirituality research supports the protection of the environment, flora, fauna, biodiversity and natural history and increased climate change awareness.

-Animal welfare: the charity promotes kindness & and thoughtful, mindful & compassionate attitudes, seeking to suppress cruelty to animals & wildlife and promoting the understanding that responsible and sustainable lifestyles can benefit animals, wildlife & habitats.
+Animal welfare: the chaplaincy promotes kindness & and thoughtful, mindful & compassionate attitudes, seeking to suppress cruelty to animals & wildlife and promoting the understanding that veganism and responsible and sustainable lifestyles can benefit animals, wildlife & habitats.

-Community development: we promote learning about sustainable development to empower and enable people to share best practice and help to create communities in which the basic means of life, growth and development are available for all.
+Community development: our learning programmes, covering sustainable development designed to empower and enable people to share best practice and help to create communities in which the basic means of life, growth and development are available for all.
 We encourage participants to champion creative social and environmental innovation and contribute to community and economic welfare benefits in society.
-We offer a sustainability check-list and deliver learning in organic plant-based food growing, seed saving, propagation, pollination, composting and soil management, We create evidence based initiatives and keep up to date with the latest research from universities, such as The Nature-based Solutions Initiative at the University of Oxford, who have illustrated strong evidence showing that soil health & biodiversity can improve under holistic regenerative agricultural practices Again, Cambridge Zero messaging via the BBC explaining the climate science that assists understanding of the increasing intensity and frequency of heatwaves.
+We offer a sustainability check-list and deliver learning in organic plant-based food growing, seed saving, propagation, pollination, composting and soil management.
 We encourage the development and sharing of innovative low technology solutions by networking information.
+We create evidence based initiatives and keep up to date with the latest research from universities.
+The Nature-based Solutions Initiative at the University of Oxford, has offered strong evidence showing that soil health & biodiversity can improve, under holistic regenerative agricultural practices.
+Cambridge Zero, messaging via the BBC, explained the climate science that assists understanding of the increasing intensity and frequency of heatwaves.

 Human rights and well-being: human rights and the advancement of health and well-being, with better understanding between persons of different races & religions, is central to our educational objectives.
-We aim to build community capacity and nurture ethical communities by the promotion of civic responsibilities and increasing understanding of citizenship, promoting inclusion and good relations, challenging bullying, advancing equality, equity.
+We aim to build community capacity and nurture ethical communities, by the promotion of civic responsibilities and by increasing understanding of citizenship, promoting inclusion and good relations, challenging bullying and advancing equality and equity.
 We strive to teach good models of democracy and collective responsibility.
-We will endeavour to foster skills which enable people to obtain their ethical aspirations and participate in making decisions that affect their communities, lives, development and access to basic requirements.
-We will promote skills that reduce harm, neglect, cruelty, exploitation and suffering and give opportunities for increased welfare, well-being, quality of life, happiness and enjoyment.
+We endeavour to foster skills which enable people to obtain their ethical aspirations and participate in making decisions that affect their communities, lives, development and access to basic requirements.
+We promote skills that reduce harm, neglect, cruelty, exploitation and suffering and give opportunities for increased welfare, well-being, quality of life, happiness and enjoyment.
 We seek to nurture good, respectful and tolerant community relations so that people feel involved and equally valued and respected.
-We offer access to cultural, natural heritage and arts experiences, including rural heritage & crafts, for the enjoyment of all.
+We encourage access to cultural, natural heritage and arts experiences, including rural heritage & crafts, for the enjoyment of all.
 We network information on the proven beneficial effects on human well being of mindful activities, visiting nature and healthy eating.

-• Benefits include increase in thoughtful, mindful & compassionate attitudes; opportunity; multi level community connections & potential
+- Increase thoughtful, mindful & compassionate attitudes; opportunity; multi level community connections & potential.

 We assist in the understanding of democracy & foster skills for participation in decisions that affect communities & impact on our lives & economy.
 We encourage accessible local democracy, encouraging collective responsibility, to help assure that the basic means of life, growth & development are available for all.